AdobeDocs/adobeio-runtime/overview/usecases.md

 ## Extending Adobe's Cloud Platform
 Adobe I/O Runtime lets you extend Adobe&rsquo;s Cloud Platform by deploying your own microservices on top of Adobe's infrastructure.
 With those microservices, you can interact directly with your content and data and build out services that modify, transform, or automate processes based on your specific business needs.
 Those services can be invoked with events from Adobe I/O Events or via REST APIs.

-## Internet of Things (IoT)
+## Internet of Things
-Connecting intelligent devices to the Internet has enabled incredibly useful innovations in home automation, navigation, and many other areas.
+Connecting intelligent devices to the Internet (IoT) has enabled incredibly useful innovations in home automation, navigation, and many other areas.
 Adobe I/O Runtime is an excellent choice for hosting functions to support IoT applications:

 * IoT applications are often sensor-driven: devices are programmed to respond to external stimuli, such as a change in location or orientation.
 Under the right circumstances, sensor-driven events can spike from the low level of normal conditions to a flood of sensor events under extreme conditions.
 This makes designing and maintaining a scalable back end with traditional approaches particularly challenging and costly: either you build a system to handle normal use, which can&rsquo;t scale for peak use, or you build a system to handle peak use, most of the capacity of which sits idle the vast majority of the time.
 The auto-scaling capabilities of Adobe I/O Runtime solve this problem, not only enabling your IoT application to continue to function in response to peak sensor events, but eliminating the need for you to design and provision that back end yourself.
 * Given the lack of standardization with respect to data formats used in IoT devices, and their need to connect and report to myriad back-end services and related applications, data transformation can be a major challenge: to provide functionality in real time, a device may need to transform data in both directions and depend on transformations among collaborating applications and platforms on the back end.
 The on-demand, scalable computing resources offered by Adobe I/O Runtime make it much easier to develop and deploy data transformation functions that operate in real time to and from your IoT device.

-## API back end
+## API backend
 Imagine creating an API for your application without having a server to run it!
 Adobe I/O Runtime enables just that.
 Your functions hosted in Runtime&rsquo;s cloud can expose REST APIs to other applications.
 This makes it possible for you to offer customers a way to program against your Runtime application; it&rsquo;s also a great way to implement a back end for microservices or to customize Adobe's existing APIs to meet your needs.
 You can also connect your Runtime functions to any API management tool you choose.

 ## Mobile back end